Entanglement Monotones from Complementarity Relations: Abstract

 \section{Abstract}

 Bohr's complementarity and Schr\"{o}dinger's entanglement are two prominent physical characters of quantum systems.
-In this letter, we formally connect them.
+In this article, we formally connect them.
 It is known that complementarity relations for wave-particle duality are saturated only for pure, single-quanton, quantum states.
 For mixed states, the wave-particle quantifiers never saturate a complementarity relation and can even reach zero for a maximally mixed state.
 To fully characterize a quanton, it is not enough to consider its wave-particle aspect; we have also to regard its quantum correlations with other systems.
-Here we prove that for any complete complementarity relation involving predictability and visibility measures that satisfy the criteria established in the literature, these corresponding quantum correlations are entanglement monotones.
+Here we prove that for any complete complementarity relation involving predictability and visibility measures that satisfy the criteria established in the literature, the corresponding quantum correlations are entanglement monotones.
+Therefore, we formally connect entanglement monotones with complementarity relations without appealing to a particular measure.

 \keywords{Complementarity relations; Entanglement monotones; Predictability; Visibility}